 When It’s More Than the Garage Door

-Depending on type, garages act like echo chambers.
+Depending on the type, garages act like echo chambers.
 The construction of the house also plays into how loud the garage is.
 If you have hardwood floors, your floors could amplify the noise coming from the garage door, especially the floor directly above it.
 To mitigate these problems, you could insulate the garage ceiling, but you do need enough overhead room to do that.
 Adding carpet to the room above also damps out noise, though that may not be aesthetically pleasing when you try to show off your beautiful wood floors.

 Why You Need Regular Maintenance